hzoo/hopeinsource.com/season-2/metaphor.md

 [46:08] **Maggie**: Yeah.
 I mean, I'm sure you covered this in your talk.
 This is exactly in the programming context is like a newer programmers focused so much on syntax and libraries and frameworks and more experienced programmers have gotten to the level where they're thinking in the higher level abstract structures of things or mental models, but really metaphors.
 Of how to fit things together on a higher level, but people who are newer are probably more concerned about whether it's Vue or React or whatever, you know, Python.

-[46:35] **Henry**: And maybe in a way ,you give away your experiences by your questions, right?
+[46:35] **Henry**: And maybe in a way, you give away your experiences by your questions, right?
 So if they say, what should I use?
 React or Vue, then you know.. that doesn't mean they're a bad programmer, it just means they're inexperienced, right?
 They don't know what to ask.

-[46:49] **Henry**: going back to Bruce Lee again, I liked his, he has like this three stages of cultivation that I talked about in terms of knowledge.
+[46:49] **Henry**: Going back to Bruce Lee again, I liked his, he has like this three stages of cultivation that I talked about in terms of knowledge.
 And so like the first stage is called the primitive stage where you don't really know what you're doing, so it's all based on intuition.
 Like if you're programming, you just doing things, you don't even know that there's like a way of doing things.
 And then you move onto the second stage where you ask somebody and they tell you, and that's the mechanical stage, where you learn some principle about programming or you learn a framework and then you think, once I learn React, everything is React.

 [47:22] **Henry**: Like I want to make a.. every single app I can make, I'll use React.
 Or once I learn DRY, everything has to be, don't repeat yourself, right.
 And then we know that if you're in the third stage, you'll be like, the answer is that it depends.
 It's not always, you can apply that one thing everywhere.
 And he calls that artlessness.
 There is no stage, you have to figure out the context, right?
 The situation.